The “Snog, Marry, Avoid” of Christmas Gifts

 - Diary, Agenda, Filofax… He either gets one for free from his company each year, meaning you wasted your money, or he already bought one.
 Meaning you wasted your money.

 - Candles or a butterfly knife.
-Because terrible idea and he’s probably not 13.
+Because terrible idea unless he is 13 when it’s a terrible idea.

 - Jewellery, such as necklaces and bracelets, with a few exceptions (artists, hippies, GBTQ men) or a watch (this is super personal and usually a reflection of his income, not yours).

 - Lumberjack anything, unless your partner is a lumberjack.
 Saw this one in a top 25.
-It’s funnier if you imagine George in it.
+It’s funnier if you imagine your partner in it.

 For her: Get!